COBRA continuation coverage for retirees is offered in the time of retirement and for covered family members upon the occurrence of certain events.

 Keep your plan informed of address changes

-In order to protect your family's rights, you should keep the correct Benefits Service Center entity informed of any changes in your address as well as the addresses of other eligible family members.
+In order to protect your family's rights, you should keep the Benefits Service Center informed of any changes in your address as well as the addresses of family members.
 You should also keep a copy, for your records, of any notices you send to the Benefits Service Center.

 ExxonMobil Benefits Service Center